Minimum wage in the UK

 They suggested that a company found to be paying workers under the minimum wage would need to be fined around 700 per cent of arrears (overdue wage payments) to counteract the savings the company made in docking pay.

-If you are being paid less than the minimum wage for your age category, you can report your employer to HMRC.
+If you are being paid less than the UK minimum wage for your age category, you can report your employer to HMRC.

 Big Issue Group’s #BigFutures demands a fast and clear pathway to £15p/h minimum wage for all workers over the age of 18.
 Workers need a proper pay rise given the strain of the cost-of-living crisis and rising inflation.
 Sign the open letter and demand a better future.

 Career tips and advice from our Jobs and Training series: